wldt/wldt-website/content/docs/introduction/dt-model.md

 An important aspect to emphasize is that the request for a ``digital_action`` does not directly change the state of the DT since any changes can only occur as a result of the shadowing function from the PA to the DT, as described earlier.

-Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.
-Writing a good guide requires thinking about what your users are trying to do.

-## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework